warsang/PhaserjsGame/README.md

 Small javascript game based on phaser framework.
 This project was supposed to be a teaser game.
 However it was not finished by lack of time.

+It does not work with sails latest version, you should probably install something before sails 0.10

 **Overview:**